regeneration-team-3/Project-Team-3/README.md

 * Created a tool that estimates Miles per Gallon(mpg) to present it to a car rentinig company in order to use it when reniewing her car fleet.

-* Dataset used had 400 cars provided by Airbnb.
+* Dataset used had data for 400 cars provided by Airbnb.

 * Made 2 Dashboards using Microsoft Power BI,